The Challenge

-Over 13 months, four analytical GIS maps were produced supporting internal government research.
-The subject matter covered Afghanistan's mineral resource distribution, Belt and Road Initiative infrastructure corridors, and transportation networks across a region where the accuracy of spatial data carries consequences beyond cartography.
+Over 13 months, four analytical GIS maps were produced supporting internal government research and planning.
+The subject matter covered Afghanistan's mineral resource distribution, Belt and Road Initiative infrastructure corridors, and regional transportation networks — domains where spatial accuracy carries direct operational consequences.
+Each output was built to enable spatial analysis in areas where reliable datasets are incomplete, contested, or unavailable through standard sources.

-The work was executed under analyst direction: research requests came in, spatial products went back out.
-The primary dataset — Belt and Road infrastructure — had to be integrated into the GIS environment, spatial relationships mapped, and outputs produced that would hold up to internal review.
-Rapid turnaround was expected.
-Precision was not optional.
+Work was executed under analyst direction: research requirements came in, spatial products went back out.
+The primary dataset — Belt and Road infrastructure — required integration into the GIS environment, spatial relationship analysis, and verification against regional basemap data before outputs were delivered.
+Rapid turnaround was required.
+Precision was not negotiable.

 Process